Teignmouth: Buses

+Roads

+The town lies at the junction of the A379 coast road, the A381 road to Newton Abbot, and the B3192 which climbs up to the A380 on Haldon and hence on to the M5 19 km away.
+A road bridge links the town to Shaldon.

+Ferry

+Teignmouth is also linked to Shaldon by a passenger ferry at the river mouth.

 Geography

-The town is located on the north bank of the mouth of the estuary of the River Teign, at the junction of the A379 coast road, the A381 road to Newton Abbot, and the B3192 which climbs up to the A380 on Haldon and hence on to the M5 12 miles away.
-Teignmouth is linked to Shaldon, the village on the opposite bank, by a passenger ferry at the river mouth and by a road bridge further upstream.
-The red sandstone headland on the Shaldon side called "The Ness" is the most recognisable symbol of the town from the seaward side.
+The town is located on the north bank of the mouth of the estuary of the River Teign.
+The red sandstone headland on the Shaldon side, called The Ness, is the most recognisable symbol of the town from the seaward side.

-In the harbour area was the Salty, a small flat island created through dredging operations but levelled, supposedly to improve natural scouring of the main channel for shipping, in recent years to leave a large tidal sand bank frequented by seabirds and cockle-collectors.
+In the harbour area was the Salty; a small flat island created through dredging operations but levelled, supposedly to improve natural scouring of the main channel for shipping, in recent years to leave a large tidal sand bank frequented by seabirds and cockle-collectors.
 Salmon nets are still employed by locals, especially near Shaldon Bridge.

-The estuary seems disproportionately large for the size of the river flowing through it, this being especially apparent at low tide, because it is a drowned valley caused by a relative rise in sea level following the last Ice Age.
+The estuary seems disproportionately large for the size of the river flowing through it; this is especially apparent at low tide, because it is a drowned valley caused by a relative rise in sea level following the last Ice Age.